Inclusive Thermodynamics of Computational Machines: Inclusive thermodynamics of DFAs

 Next, recall from \cref{sec:preliminaries} that a Markov source is an HMM, which at each iteration $t$ generates a symbol $y \in {\mathcal{Y}}$ by sampling a distribution that depends on the current state of the hidden variable.
 Each successive symbol $y$ produced in this stochastic process specifies a state transition map over the set of hidden states, $\left(m\rightarrow m^{\prime} \right)$.
 Furthermore, any transition between hidden states allowed by the HMM's adjacency matrix, $\left(m \rightarrow m^{\prime} \right)$, is specified by a unique symbol $y \in \mathcal{Y}$.

-This establishes that we can view the process given in Algorithm as an HMM, where the states $s$ of the DFA are reinterpreted as hidden states $m$ of an HMM, and we identify the set of symbols that the HMM can generate, $\cal{Y}$, as the alphabet of the associated DFA $\Sigma$.
+This establishes that we can view the pseudo-code showing how to generate strings with Markov sources as an HMM, \\ where the states $s$ of the DFA are reinterpreted as hidden states $m$ of an HMM, and we identify the set of symbols that the HMM can generate, $\cal{Y}$, as the alphabet of the associated DFA $\Sigma$.
 Note that an important special case is where $\pi(y\mid s)$ is independent of $s$ for all iterations, so that the distribution over strings is given by IID sampling a fixed distribution.
 More precisely, when $\omega=\left(\omega_{t}\right)_{t \geq 1}$ is a sequence of $\Sigma$-valued IID random variables, the successively visited states over the DFA obtained by processing $\omega$ gives a first-order homogeneous Markov chain \cite{Lladser2008MultiplePM}.
 In general though, $\pi(y|s)$ is dependent on $s$ and the Markov source induces an HMM over the DFA states.

 Now suppose that the symbol $y_t$ generated at iteration $t$ of the HMM is first encoded according to a codebook, and then sent through a lossless channel to a receiver.
 Also assume that the receiver knows the mapping rules associating each hidden state transition with a unique symbol.
 The receiver decodes the output of the channel to reconstruct $y_t$.
 If the receiver knows the previous hidden state $s_{t-1}$ at iteration $t$ (i.e., they know the previous state of the DFA), then once they reconstruct $y_t$, they know the current state, $s_t$, exactly.
 By induction, this means that (assuming they know the initial state of the DFA) they will always know what state $s_{t-1}$ was upon reconstructing $y_t$.